 You know the moment, that one crazy euphoric moment, when you think, this is it, you’ve been waiting for this, this is the start of the rest of your life.

 Her name was Lena.

 Raven haired with big brown doe eyes that felt like a warm cozy blanket on a rainy day.
 She was brilliant, too, and kind.
 You could barely keep up with her.
 Because of her you turned into a different man, a better man.
-All of a sudden you were seeing independently released movies literally only five people have heard of and reading Sartre and volunteering at the animal shelter.
+All of a sudden you were watching independently released movies only five people have seen and reading Sartre and volunteering at the animal shelter.

 You were the best version of yourself around her.
 You couldn’t remember the last time you pulled out a seat for another person in your life, and yet, with Lena, it came naturally, like a primal instinct almost forgotten.
 You had this insatiable need to be her provider and protector, and there was nothing wrong with that, was there?

 In short order she became your everything, and you tried your best to be everything for her.
 You should have seen the signs, but you were too busy loving her.
 Nobody ever warned you about that kind of love.
 The dangerous kind.
 The stuff of tragedies, recorded for posterity, an omen for future lovers and naive dreamers.

 You couldn’t believe it when she stopped answering your calls, your number blocked, her friends stonewalling you, a girl army of sharp tongues and quick wits, preventing you from even talking to her.

 A little time was all you needed.
 After all, eventually she would see that you were the only man for her, the only one who understands her, who would love and protect her no matter what.